ehetherington/libtinylogger/README.md

 - It produces output in a few different formats.
   - Pre-defined formats for systemd, standard and debug use.
   - User defined formatters are possible.
-  - Structured output in XML and Json
+  - Structured output in XML and JSON
 - multi-thread support, with formats that print thread id and name
 - logrotate support.
 Flushes, closes, and opens a log file on receipt of a signal from logrotate.